Pig Dissection

 Day 3 - Finishing Digestive System

-Blood vessels that transport nutrients to and away from the small intestine can be seen also.
+In this picture, the mesentery can be seen holding the small intestine together.
+Blood vessels that transport nutrients to and away from the small intestine can be seen also. |

-The rugae are the ridges seen within the open stomach and are used for a greater surface area in the stomach.
+This picture is of an opened stomach, exposing the rugae The rugae are the ridges seen within the open stomach and are used for a greater surface area in the stomach. |

-Three of the four types of tissues shown in this picture.
+Three of the four types of tissues shown in this picture. |

 The Pancreas secretes hormones into the blood in order to control the blood levers.
+The Kidney filters blood.
+The Small intestine absorbs nutrients from food |

-The removed gallbladder
+The removed gallbladder |

-The cecum is the spot where the large intestine meets the small intestine.
+The cecum is the spot where the large intestine meets the small intestine. |

-The inside of the small intestine is full of microvilli which increase surface area to absorb more nutrients.
+The inside of the small intestine is full of microvilli which increase surface area to absorb more nutrients. |

-The amazing picture of the small intestine under the light microscope shows the microvilli and blood vessels
+The amazing picture of the small intestine under the light microscope shows the microvilli and blood vessels that transport nutrients to and from the small intestine. |

-Another GREAT picture of the microvilli
+Another GREAT picture of the microvilli |

-The rectum, which plays a role in elimination of waste from the digestive system, can be seen here.
+The rectum, which plays a role in elimination of waste from the digestive system, can be seen here. |

 Tuesday, May 22, 2012